tst-ccamp/earthenterprise_wiki/Build-Instructions.md

 # Building Earth Enterprise Fusion and Server

-Building is currently supported on 64-bit versions of Ubuntu 14.04 LTS, RHEL 7, and CentOS 7.
+Building is currently supported on 64-bit versions of Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, RHEL 7, and CentOS 7.

 1. Install git
     1. On Ubuntu